-If the unit is equipped with auto wash option, turn the electric pump on with the flush valve open and asphalt pump turned off and run for 2 minutes.
+If the unit is equipped with the auto wash option, turn the "Function" switch to "Power Wash" with the flush valve open and asphalt pump turned off and run for 2 minutes.
 This will place a quart of diesel fuel on top of the asphalt pump for better starts after long periods of shutdown.